InfiniteMilesSamuel/RescuingTheUniverse/README.md

 ## How to Contribute

-- Fork this repo
+Fork this repo

-- Clone your fork
+Clone your fork

-- Create a new branch for your work
+Create a new branch for your work

-- Submit a pull request with your changes
+Submit a pull request with your changes

+## Standards for Changes:

+**Clarity and Detail:** Ensure all additions or modifications are clear, detailed, and easily understandable.
+**Accuracy:** Verify that all information is accurate and supported by evidence or sources.
+**Consistency:** Maintain a consistent tone and style throughout the document.
+**Relevance:** Make sure all content is relevant to the project's goals and objectives.
+**Organization:** Structure your contributions logically, making it easy for readers to follow.
+**Accessibility:** Ensure the information is accessible to a wide audience, avoiding jargon and overly technical language.
+**Feedback:** Be open to feedback and ready to make adjustments based on suggestions from the community.